5 or 6 days

 Temperature-wise, Alaskan summers are pleasant and similar to many parts of northern Europe.
 Average temperatures from June to August will see highs of 16°c / 64°f and lows of 8°c / 46°f.
 The marine environment you are paddling through is very cold, so the water, icebergs and glaciers will make things feel chilly at times.
 Evenings at camp will be a little chilly, but not terrifyingly so, and you'll be well equipped for warm nights out camping.

 As with many remote wilderness areas, the weather can come in and change things very quickly.
-Heavy rainfall can happen in this area so you need to be prepared for this on an expedition of this type.
-It's important that you bring with you genuine, 100% waterproof jackets and trousers for this eventuality.
+Heavy rainfall can happen in this area so you need to be prepared for the possibility of very wet conditions on an expedition of this type.
+It's essential that you bring genuine, 100% waterproof jackets and trousers for this eventuality.
 Your host strongly recommends that you re-treat the outside of your waterproofs with a new waterproof coating (DWR) before the expedition.

 Yes, your host has a base and office in Valdez, the launch point for the expedition.
 You can store your luggage there on the morning of day 2, collecting again on the evening of day 7.